 -

-As a reminder, when a student transfers out of one SAU, it is required by 20-A MRS Section 6001-B to send the entire student record to the receiving school unit while ensuring student privacy laws are maintained.
+As a reminder, when a student transfers out of one SAU, 20-A MRS Section 6001-B requires the sending of the entire student record to the receiving school unit while ensuring that student privacy laws are maintained.

 Please contact DOESchoolandStudentSupports@Maine.gov with any questions.